shubhamsarda00/COL341-Machine-Learning/Assignment2.1/README.md

 In next part of the assignment, we find the optimal learning rate strategy and the corresponding hyperparameters including batch size to obtain the best results using original features.
 We further extend this part by incorporating feature creation and selection.

-Details of the experiments done and final model selected can be found in **report.pdf**.
+Details of the experiments done and final models selected can be found in **report.pdf**.

-More Details on problem statement in **Assignment_1.pdf**.
+More Details on problem statement in **Assignment_2.pdf**.

 ### Running the Code

+**Note:** The names of ".csv" files present in the compressed folders should not be modified.

 1. **Assignment2.1.ipynb**

-The code for all the experiments (including the commented out code) can be found in Assignment1.2.ipynb.
-This includes experiments for finding best learning strategy including hyperparameters as well those pertaining to feature creation and selection.
-In the code for Assignment1.2.ipynb, it has been assumed that the directory containing the notebook also contains the **data** folder, similar to the current repository structure.
+The code for all the experiments (including the commented out code) can be found in Assignment2.1.ipynb.
+This includes experiments for Part C as well as Part D. In the code for Assignment2.1.ipynb, it has been assumed that the directory containing the notebook also contains the **data** folder (similar to the current repository structure), where all the ".csv" files are present.

-2. **logistic_features_selection.py**
+2. **neural_a.py**

 It can be run using the following command: **python3 logistic.py a trainfile.csv testfile.csv param.txt outputfile.txt weightfile.txt**